'Twilight' sendoff starts with huge $341 mln worldwide

 Fan fever for the fifth "Twilight" movie raged high around the world.
 "Breaking Dawn - Part 2" rang up sales of $199.6 million from Thursday to Sunday at theaters in 61 countries for a worldwide total of $341 million, distributor Summit Entertainment said on Sunday.

 The earlier "Twilight" films pulled in a combined $2.5 billion at global box offices over a four-year run.
-The success lifted tiny studio Summit Entertainment into Hollywood's big leagues and paved the way for its $412 million acquisition in January by Lions Gate Entertainment LGF.N.
+The success lifted tiny studio Summit Entertainment into Hollywood's big leagues and paved the way for its $412 million acquisition in January by Lions Gate Entertainment.

 "New Moon" scored the biggest debut of the series, grossing $142.8 million over its first three days in 2009.